minprog/pyprog/opdrachten/week7/figuren/venglish.md

 # Shapes

+> Correctly implementing this assignment with decent doctests and type hints, and a good style, will yield 2 points for this module.

 A traditional subject of object oriented programming is modelling shapes.
 You might define classes for rectangles, triangles and circles, and then make individual instances.
 In this assignment we will design a couple of classes and use these to *sort various shape instances by surface area*.

 As you might know, the surface area is calculated in different ways depending on the specific shape.
 For example, the areas of squares and circles can be calculated using just a single measure: for a square this is the length of the side, and for a circle this is the radius.
 Having that information, you just need the right formula.